calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-10-security-intro.md

 ## Cryptography

-> **Cryptography** is the study of mathematical techniques for securing digital information, systems, and distributed computations against adversarial attacks.^[J. Katz, Introduction to Modern Cryptography]
+> **Cryptography** is the study of mathematical techniques for securing digital information, systems, and distributed computations against adversarial attacks.[^1]

 **Cryptanalysis** is the study of methods for obtaining the meaning of encrypted information without access to the key.